-Changes to these arrangements may already have been made, to ensure that large gatherings of people are avoided at drop-off and collection times and that physical distancing between adults and children of different groupings could be maintained.
+Changes to drop off/collection arrangements may already have been made, to ensure that large groupings of people are avoided and that physical distancing between adults and children of different groupings could be maintained.
 The EIS would recommend that these arrangements are the subject of ongoing review in terms of managing the risk of transmission of the virus, particularly in light of the increased transmissibility of new variants of the virus.

-Particular regard will also require to be given to safety arrangements around the dismissal of the youngest children in primary schools and sufficient time built into arrangements made, to ensure that this can be done in a calm environment.
+Provision should also be made to preserve the safety of children and young people at these key times, with sufficient time built into arrangements made, to ensure that this can be done in a calm environment.
 Clear communication of the rationale behind these altered drop off and collection arrangements will help to reinforce the importance of reducing the potential for community transmission and will help to manage the expectations of parents/carers.

-Where pupils are travelling by dedicated school transport, taxis or private hire vehicles, consideration should be given to where the children and young people will go when they arrive at school.
-Arrangements should be adopted to manage safety and ensure supervision, where appropriate.
+Where pupils have bespoke travel arrangements, are travelling by dedicated school transport, taxis or private hire vehicles, consideration should be given to where the children and young people will go when they arrive at school.
+Arrangements should be adopted to manage safety and ensure appropriate supervision.

 Safety arrangements should include a process for children and young people to wash their hands immediately on arrival to the school building, to dispose of temporary face coverings worn during travel to school in a covered bin or to place reusable face coverings in a plastic bag which they can take home.
 Children and young people should then wash their hands again.

-Children in infant classes, as well as children with additional support needs, may require assistance in the safe removal of face coverings, of outdoor clothing and footwear on arrival at school and in preparing to go outside at breaks and the end of the school day.
-In light of the recommendation to adhere to physical distancing where possible, consideration should be given to how this support can practically be provided.
-This might involve the assistance of peers or where appropriate, of older siblings within the same setting.
-Alternatively, consideration could be given to whether it is necessary to change footwear in the current circumstances.
-Where teachers and/or support staff are required to provide direct support and where physical distancing cannot be maintained, we would recommend that consideration is given to the use of face coverings, if not being worn already.
+Children may require assistance in washing their hands at these times and with the safe removal of face coverings, of outdoor clothing and footwear on arrival at school and in preparing to go outside at breaks and the end of the school day.
+In light of the recommendation to adhere to physical distancing, whenever possible, consideration should be given to how this support can be provided safely.
+Where teachers and/or support staff are required to provide direct support and where physical distancing cannot be maintained, consideration should be given to the adoption of appropriate risk mitigation measures, including PPE, where deemed necessary following a risk assessment.
+We would recommend that consideration is given to the use of face coverings in these circumstances.

 For children who attend multiple education settings, bespoke arrangements should be developed around safe travel arrangements, and the adoption of appropriate risk mitigation measures.
 Risk assessments for such arrangements should be reviewed regularly.
-If sporadic or linked cases have occurred in one school, we would suggest that consideration is given to temporary suspension or reduction of attendance at other facilities as part of the risk assessment, led by the local Health Protection Team.
+If sporadic or linked cases have occurred in one school, we would suggest that consideration is given to temporary suspension or reduction of attendance at other facilities as part of the risk assessment process.